 W. Y. Alice Chan, Ph.D., Executive Director, Co-Founder

-Her work at the Centre is also inspired by her teaching experience as a middle school teacher, McGill University and OISE/University of Toronto lecturer, and her research on religious bullying, religious literacy, and religious discrimination, such as violent extremism.
-These research and teaching experiences led her to consult and publish with the UNESCO Mahatma Gandhi Institute of Education for Peace and Sustainable Development (MGIEP), the Tony Blair Institute for Global Change, among others, and conduct program evaluation for the Religious Freedom Center, and guest speak for the US-based Interfaith Youth Core, and the Islamic Circle of North America.
+However, I am especially inspired by my teaching experience as a middle school teacher, McGill University and OISE/University of Toronto lecturer, and my research on religious bullying, religious literacy, and religious discrimination, such as violent extremism.
+I have consulted and published for the UNESCO Mahatma Gandhi Institute of Education for Peace and Sustainable Development (MGIEP), the Tony Blair Institute for Global Change, among others, conducted program evaluation for the Religious Freedom Center, and guest spoke for the US-based Interfaith Youth Core, and the Islamic Circle of North America on these research topics.

-If you would like to learn more about her research on religious bullying and religious literacy or review her recent publications, please visit: www.alicechan.org.
+If you would like to learn more about religious bullying and religious literacy or review my recent publications, please visit: www.alicechan.org.